spex-xray/spex-help/_sources/models/dust.rst.txt

-.. warning:: For any instrument where the extraction region has a size comparable to the size of the dust scattering halo, this model should not be used, as the scattered X-rays will fall within the exctraction region.
+.. warning:: For any instrument where the extraction region has a size comparable to the size of the dust scattering halo, this model should not be used, as the scattered X-rays will fall within the extraction region.
 Take care when fitting data from different instruments simultaneously.